napari/napari/docs/plugins/npe2_manifest_specification.md

 ```

 Readers, writers, sample data providers and widget providers refer to callable
-python functions that a plugin defines.
+Python functions that a plugin defines.
 Each callable is identified with an
 entry in the list of `commands` via a unique id.
-For more see {ref}`Commands`
+For more detail, see {ref}`Commands`
 below.

 ```{note}